team-telnyx/twexit-python/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-In GitHub, send a pull request to `twilio-python:master`.
+In GitHub, send a pull request to `twexit-python:master`.
 If we suggest changes, then:

 * Make the required updates.
-* Re-run the `twilio-python` test suite to ensure tests are still passing.
+* Re-run the `twexit-python` test suite to ensure tests are still passing.
 * Commit your changes to your branch (e.g. `my-fix-branch`).
 * Push the changes to your GitHub repository (this will update your Pull Request).